Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - Incarnage. anDOOM brutally. incarnate carnage.
 - `I FUCKING HATE FREEDOOM AND YOU'RE CLOWN FOR SUPPORTING IT`.
 A Patch Mod PK3 containing Extra textures from Final DOOM & others, designed for official DOOM IWADs.
 Covers Final DOOM & Exclusive Freedoom textures but using copyrighted DOOM textures & flats.
 To replicate Freedoom's coverages, but DOOM original.
 May still clash & misalign with maps designed for TNT Final DOOM IWADs due to way different arrangements, designs & offset.
 There is a variant that only adds Freedoom files!
 - Crab Temple.
 Legacy of Rust knockoff, using old enemy design & id24.
 [Leftovers of Freedoom](http://redirect.viglink.com/?key=71fe2139a887ad501313cd8cce3053c5&subId=6313256&u=https%3A//www.doomworld.com/forum/topic/123738-freedoom-classic-megawad-001-release/).
 Crab is Crustacean. cRUSTacean.
 Rust Programming Language.
 Legacy of Rust.
 The DNB is beginning cleanup operation because the temple has been full of **Gentayangan** over the past few years.
 Gentayangan / Spiritual lingers are consider trespassing & is fobidden in any DNB guarded realms, so you, hired as a poltergeist to clean demonic leftovers of this temple.
+- Floor Delta Floor Ceiling. use math floor & math ceiling. show graph of floor, raw, and ceil at the same time in LED strip bar

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes